-By Alex Michaelides, A twisty but flawed psychological thriller
+By Alex Michaelides, A twisty psychological thriller

 The Silent Patient by Alex Michaelides shows you exactly what type of book it’s aiming to be from the very first sentence: “Alicia Berenson was thirty-three years old when she killed her husband.”
 No messing around here.

 For people who like their thrillers-slash-mysteries to have twisty plots and straight-forward writing, this recent release is one to look at (but with some big caveats, so keep reading).
 Since its February 2019 release, it’s been climbing all over the bestseller charts and is being developed into a movie by heavy-hitters Annapurna and Plan B. See below for more details on the adaptation.

 Six years ago, Alicia Berenson, a well-known painter, murdered her husband and hasn’t spoken a word since.
 He was found bound to a chair with gunshot wounds to his face, and she was convicted soon thereafter.